Are Mopeds and Scooters Considered Motorcycles? - Jones Law Group - Your Lawyers for Life

 What to Do If You’re Involved in an Accident

-Obviously, any sort of vehicular accident can be incredibly frightening – the experience can be even worse when you’re on a motorcycle, a moped or a motor scooter.
+Any sort of vehicular accident can be incredibly frightening – the experience can be even worse when you’re on a motorcycle, a moped, or a motorscooter.
 However, as scary as the situation may be, you’ll need to try and keep your head and do the following.
-It could make a huge difference regarding your ability to get the money you deserve for the damages you’ve incurred.
+It could make a huge difference in your ability to get the money you deserve for the damages you’ve incurred.

 • Get the contact information of the motorist who hit you – including their insurance information.